What is Software Development?

 Niklas: OK … It was a descriptive picture.
 But how does that affect the planning?

-Niklas: So, our main activity is the designing?
+Niklas: So, our main activity is design?

 Niklas: And the purpose of planning is to help with the design?

-Niklas: What is designing in Software Development?
+Niklas: What is design in Software Development?

 Niklas: How to avoid complexity then?